rashadism/openchoreo/install/quick-start/README.md

 - Create a local k3d Kubernetes cluster
 - Install OpenChoreo Control Plane
 - Install OpenChoreo Data Plane
+- Optionally install Build Plane (for building from source)
+- Optionally install Observability Plane (for monitoring and logs)
 - Configure the environment for sample deployments

 ### 3. Try a Sample Application

 After installation completes, deploy a sample application to see OpenChoreo in action.

+#### Deploy from Pre-built Images

 **Simple React Web Application:**